 He asked the attendees to support the chief executive and the government, and voice less criticism.

 Now TV news channel cited unnamed sources as reporting that analysis by Beijing concluded that the city had 1,000 “extreme violent protesters” supported by foreign forces.
-Beijing decided that the Hong Kong police must arrest protesters en mass, and the Department of Justice must speed up prosecutions to deter them.
+Beijing decided that the Hong Kong police must arrest protesters en masse, and the Department of Justice must speed up prosecutions to deter them.

 RTHK news channel also cited unnamed sources as reporting that Zhang said that it was not the right time to form an independent commission of inquiry to look into recent events.
 However, it could be considered after the protests end.